19 min to read

 Write captions that generate conversations.

-Comments and likes help you rank better on Instagram's feed, so how you can do to generate more of these.
+Comments and likes help you rank better on Instagram's feed, so what can you generate more of these?

 Well, try writing engaging captions!

-Similar to Facebook, the idea is to create content that generates a debate or any type of conversation, so, instead of a lame and simple caption try to give extra information about your brand or your post's topic.
+Like Facebook, the idea is to create content that generates a debate or any type of conversation, so instead of a lame and simple caption, try to give extra information about your brand or your post's topic.
 Then, ask for your follower's opinions and see how they react.
-At the end of your caption make a call to action, which can be leading them to the link on your bio or your website.
+At the end of your caption make a call to action, which can be leading them to the link on your bio.

 Information from Hubspot says that captions with over 500 characters get the most feedback from their followers.